TusharMohapatra07/Social-media-DB/README.md

 UNIQUE(user_id, post_id, comment_id)
 ```

-For Ex: If an user with id 1 liked a comment with id 4 under a post with id 10,
+**For ex**: If an user with id 1 liked a comment with id 4 under a post with id 10,
 two rows will be created in db with corresponding (user_id, post_id, comment_id) values as (1, 10, NULL) and (1, NULL, 4).